PeacefullyDisturbed/burin/README.rst

 * Multiple log record factory classes are supported at the same time, and which is used can be set per logger instance to allow for greater customisation.
-* ``BurinLoggerAdapter`` instances will merge *extra* values from logging calls with the preset values from instantiation; nesting built-in adapters can actually be useful now.
+* ``BurinLoggerAdapter`` instances will merge *extra* values from logging calls with the pre-set values from instantiation; nesting built-in adapters can actually be useful now.
+* All handlers within Burin support a *level* parameter during initialization so an extra call ``BurinHandler.set_level`` isn't needed
 * ``BurinSocketHandler`` and ``BurinDatagramHandler`` by default use pickling protocol version **4** instead of **1**.
 This can be set to a different protocol version when creating the handler.